November 9, 2024

 2. Luke 16:10, King James Version back

-3. These are Erich Heller’s words, which I quoted in an earlier issue. back
+3. These are Erich Heller’s words, which I quoted in an earlier issue.
+The film critic John Simon said, “The deterioration of copy-editing and proof-reading [is] a token of the cultural entropy that has overtaken us in the postwar years.” back

 4. See the excellent essay in the New York Times by Jonathan Beale.
 Beale discusses another incident involving Wittgenstein hitting a student, and Beale thinks that this second incident may have prompted Wittgenstein to leave teaching.
 The first incident, mentioned by Fania Pascal, may not have occurred, it may be a “memory mistake” by Pascal. back